avbor/hassio-apps/telegram-bot-api/DOCS.md

 1. On your Home Assistant, go to <kbd>Settings</kbd> > <kbd>Apps</kbd> > <kbd>App store</kbd>.
 2. Click on the <kbd>...</kbd> icon then <kbd>Repositories</kbd>.
 3. In the <kbd>Add</kbd> field, specify this repository's URL `https://github.com/avbor/hassio-apps` and then click <kbd>+ Add</kbd>.
 4. Refresh the page.
-You should see a new app named <kbd>Home Assistant App: Telegram Bot API</kbd>.
+You should see a new app named <kbd>Telegram Bot API</kbd>.
 Note: If you do not see the app, wait a few moments and refresh the page again.
 5. Click on the app then click <kbd>Install</kbd>.
 Wait a few minutes for it to finish downloading.
-6. Click on <kbd>Start</kbd>.

 Once you have successfully installed the app, continue with the configuration below.